Perspective | How does Google’s monopoly hurt you? Try these searches.

 Google’s ability to push its own products has quietly reshaped swaths of the economy.
 As my colleague Rachel Lerman recently wrote, since launching Google Flights and Google Hotels nearly a decade ago, Google has come to command the online travel market.
 Never mind that Google’s travel search, like its listings for pediatricians, isn’t considered tops: It didn’t even make Frommers’ 2020 list of the best airfare search sites.

-That’s how monopolies extracts their price.
+That’s how monopolies extract their price.
 Google is playing fast and loose with the whole idea of search engine, making sure the simplest and easiest-to-access results are either paid ads, or information that keeps you on Google.
 Either way, Google wins — and, more often that we realize, we lose.

 Read more tech reviews and advice from Geoffrey A. Fowler: